Webinars & Videos

 SWHR hosted a fireside chat to discuss the risks and impact of CVD on maternal morbidity and mortality and highlight the importance of screenings and follow-up care that address personalized needs of pregnant patients to improve overall health for all women.

 Considered an international expert in the management of maternal disease, Dr. Graves is extensively published and has received numerous teaching, research, professional and community awards.
-She has been actively involved in research and has served as an investigator on studies involving asthma, cardiovascular disease, preeclampsia, HIV, diabetes, and drug addiction during pregnancy.
-She is an immediate past member of the Board of Directors of the Society of Maternal Fetal Medicine.
-She serves as a physician advisor to the Preeclampsia Foundation and as a peer reviewer for SMFM, the American Journal of Obstetrics and Gynecology, AJOG-MFM and AJOG Global Reports.
-She serves on the NIH review committee for safety in perinatal research.
-She currently holds grants from the American Heart Association, the Moore Foundation and the NIH.
+She has been actively involved in research and has served as an investigator on studies involving asthma, HIV, diabetes and drug addiction during pregnancy.
+She is an immediate past member of the board of directors of the Society of Maternal-Fetal Medicine.

 Support for this educational program has been provided by Amgen.
 SWHR maintains independence and editorial control over program development, content, and work products.